SlimBeji/Fullstack/README.md

 -   Comparing **code structure**, **developer experience**, and **performance**
 -   Experimenting with new technologies in a real-world scenario
 -   Understanding how to build scalable, interchangeable services
+-   Identify a solid and abstracted folders structure for building REST APIs

 ## 🧱 Technology Stack